 Not all cookies are needed in relation to the purpose of the provision of the website service.
 Some are used to provide for additional benefits for the website operator.
-Making access to the website content provided without direct monetary payment conditional to the consent of the end-user to the storage and reading of cookies for additional purposes would normally not be considered disproportionate in particular inter alia if the end-user is able to choose between an offer that includes consenting to the use of cookies for additional purposes on the one hand, and an equivalent offer by the same provider that does not involve consenting to data use for additional purposes on the other hand.
-Conversely, in some cases, making access to website content conditional to consent to the use of such cookies may be considered to be disproportionate.
-This would normally be the case for websites providing certain services, such as those provided by public authorities, where the user could be seen as having few or no other options but to use the service, and thus having no real choice as to the usage of cookies.
+Making access to the website content provided without direct monetary payment conditional to dependent on the consent of the end-user to the storage and reading of cookies for additional purposes would normally not be considered disproportionate in particular inter alia as depriving the end-user of a genuine choice if the end-user is able to choose, on the basis of clear, precise and user-friendly information about the purposes of cookies or similar techniques, between an offer that includes consenting to the use of cookies for additional purposes on the one hand, and an equivalent offer by the same provider that does not involve consenting to data use for additional purposes, on the other hand.
+Conversely, in some cases, making access to website content eonditional to dependent on consent to the use of such cookies may be considered, in the presence of a clear imbalance between the end-user and the service provider to be disproportionate as depriving the end-user of a genuine choice.
+This would normally be the case for websites providing certain services, such as those provided by public authorities or by undertakings in a dominant position, where the user could be seen as having few or no other options but to use the service, and thus having no real choice as to the usage of cookies.

 (20a)End-users are increasingly often requested to provide consent to the storage and access to stored data in their terminal equipment, due to the ubiquitous use of tracking cookies and similar tracking technologies.
 As a result, end-users are may be overloaded with requests to provide consent, leading to what has been can be referred to as 'consent-fatigue'.
 This can lead to a situation where consent request information is no longer read and the protection offered by consent is undermined.
 Implementation of technical means in electronic communications software to provide specific and informed consent through transparent and user-friendly settings, can be useful to address this problem issue.
 Where available and technically feasible, Aan end user may therefore grant, through software settings, consent to a specific provider for the use of processing and storage capabilities of his or her terminal equipment for one or multiple specific purposes across one or more specific services of that provider.
 Such consent can be given to several providers for specific purposes.
 For example, an enduser can give consent to the use of all or certain types of cookies by whitelisting one or several providers for their specified purposes.
-To that end, web browser and operating system providers pProviders of software are encouraged to include settings in their software which allows end-users, in a user friendly and transparent manner, to manage consent to the storage and access to stored data in their terminal equipment by easily setting up and amending whitelists and withdrawing consent at any moment, such as whitelisting mechanisms, should To this end they are encouraged to ensure that end users can easily set up and amend such white lists and withdraw consent at any moment in a user-friendly and transparent manner.
+To that end, web browser and operating system providers pProviders of software are encouraged to include settings in their software which allows end-users, in a user friendly and transparent manner, to manage consent to the storage and access to stored data in their terminal equipment by easily setting up and amending whitelists and withdrawing consent at any moment such as whitelisting mechanisms, should To this end they are encouraged to ensure that end users can easily set up and amend such white lists and withdraw consent at any moment in a user-friendly and transparent manner.